Catawba Valley Surgery & Cancer Center

 Monday – Friday: 8am – 5pm

-Catawba Valley Surgery & Cancer Center is served by Dr. Susan Pabst, Dr. Brian McCluer, and Dr. Todd Fridley.
-Our doctors manage breast surgery, GERD surgery, and lapriscopic surgeries.
+Catawba Valley Surgery & Cancer Center is served by Dr. Susan Pabst, Dr. Bryan McCluer, and Dr. Todd Fridley.
+Our doctors manage breast surgery, GERD surgery, and laparoscopic surgeries.

 SPECIAL SERVICES PROVIDED AT OUR OFFICE: